Coresight-Group/vigil-ai/README.md

 **Step 2C: Structured - Template Formatting**

-JSON converted to natural language using templates.
+The JSON object is converted into a natural language sentence using a predefined template.
+This makes structured data readable by the language model.

 ```python
 # Apply template to JSON data